-Midpeninsula Regional Open Space District is pleased to announce that $250,000 in funding will be available through the 2023 Grantmaking Program grant round.
+In June 2023, the Midpeninsula Regional Open Space District (District) announced the availability of $250,000 in funding through the 2023 Grantmaking Program grant round.

-Announced in June 2023, organizations are invited to submit pre-proposals by Friday, July 21st, 2023 for three funding priorities:
+Organizations were invited to submit pre-proposals for three funding priorities:

 - Applied science - advancing scientific understanding of natural processes and/or promoting environmental stewardship.